From Action Labels to Sets: Rethinking Action Supervision for Imitation Learning from Corrective Feedback: Desired action sets: Formulation and Aggregation

-A polytope desired action space can be constructed using either relative or absolute corrections.
-In contrast, when the human action is known to be an absolute correction, we can define a desired action space leveraging additional information from demonstration data.
-Specifically, the \emph{circular desired action space} can be defined as
+The polytope construction in Section \ref{sec:sub:desired_action_space_relative} is applicable to both relative and absolute corrections.
+However, when the human feedback is known to be an absolute correction, it provides stronger information than a purely directional correction and can be used to define a more informative desired set.
+We therefore define, for absolute corrections, the \emph{circular desired action set} as

 which is the ball centered at $\bm a^h$ with radius $(1-\varepsilon) \cdot \mathbb{D}(\bm a^r, \bm a^h)$.
+Intuitively, this set captures the idea that, once the teacher provides an absolute correction, other desired actions should remain in a neighborhood of that correction rather than only satisfying a directional constraint.
 The hyperparameter $\varepsilon \in [0, 1)$ adjusts the radius of the ball.
-For $\varepsilon \rightarrow 1$, the ball reduces to one action point $\bm a^h$.
-By this definition, we assume the optimal action is within the ball, and all the actions within the ball are potential candidates of the optimal action.
+For $\varepsilon \rightarrow 1$, the ball reduces to the single action point $\bm a^h$, recovering pointwise supervision as a limiting case.
 Examples are shown in Fig.~\ref{fig:Desired_action_space_twoTypes}(b).